History of rail transport in Latvia

 The history of rail transport in Latvia began with the construction in 1860 of a railway from Pytalovo to Dinaburg (now Daugavpils), 160 km in length, as part of the Saint Petersburg–Warsaw Railway.

 More intensive development of railways in Latvia commenced the following year, 1861, when the 232 km long Riga - Dinaburg railway was opened.
 It connected with the Saint Petersburg–Warsaw Railway, and thus joined the Latvian railways with the Russian rail network.
 For the rest of the second half of the nineteenth century, the intensive construction of railways continued.
 Lines constructed during that period included Dinaburg–Radviliškis, Mitau (now Jelgava)–Muravyovo (Mažeikiai), and others.

-From the 1890s, narrow gauge lines were built to complement the broad gauge lines.
+From the 1890s, narrow gauge lines were built to complement the broad-gauge lines (also known as the Russian gauge).
 Most of the narrow-gauge railways were later converted to broad gauge, but then dismantled in the second half of the twentieth century.

+During World War I, the Ober Ost German military administration built new narrow gauge and standard (European) 1435 mm gauge lines for the suppply of its forces in the territory of mainly Western and Central Latvia (Courland, Semigallia etc.).
+Rail lines that were converted or built in the gauge included the Riga–Jelgava–Mažeikiai Railway (including the modern-day Riga–Jelgava Railway), Jelgava–Šiauliai–Tilsit Railway (including the current Jelgava–Meitene Railway), the Liepāja–Romny Railway (the now-partially-abandoned Liepāja–Vaiņode Railway) and the Priekule–Kalēti–Klaipėda Railway (the now-closed Priekule–Kalēti Railway).